The wrapped Fukaya category for semi-toric SYZ fibrations: Wrapped Floer cohomology

-A pair $(H,J)$ of time dependent admissible Hamiltonian and almost complex structures are said to be regular if the following conditions hold. \begin{enumerate} \item The Hamiltonian chords going from $L_0$ to $L_1$ are all non-degenerate. \item For all $A\in H_2(M;\Z)$, the moduli space $\M^*(\{J_t\},A)$ is smooth of the expected dimension. \item For any $\gamma_0,\gamma_1$ of index difference $1$ or $2$, the moduli spaces $\M((H,J),\gamma_0,\gamma_1,A)$ are smooth of the expected dimension. \item There is no $(t,u)\in \M(\{J_t\},A)$ and $v\in \M((H,J),\gamma_0,\gamma_1,A)$ and $s\in\R$ such that $v(s,t)\in u(S^2)$. \end{enumerate} \begin{tm} The space of regular admissible Floer data is of second category in the space of all admissible Floer data. \begin{proof} We emphasize that our regularity assumption does not involve any statement concerning disk.
+A pair $(H,J)$ of time dependent admissible Hamiltonian and almost complex structures are said to be regular if the following conditions hold. \begin{enumerate} \item The Hamiltonian chords going from $L_0$ to $L_1$ are all non-degenerate. \item For all $A\in H_2(M;\Z)$, the moduli space $\M^*(\{J_t\},A)$ is smooth of the expected dimension. \item For any $\gamma_0,\gamma_1$ of index difference $1$ or $2$, the moduli spaces $\M((H,J),\gamma_0,\gamma_1,A)$ are smooth of the expected dimension. \item There is no $(t,u)\in \M(\{J_t\},A)$ with and $v\in \M((H,J),\gamma_0,\gamma_1,A)$ and $s\in\R$ such that $A\neq 0$ and $v(s,t)\in u(S^2)$. \end{enumerate} \begin{tm} The space of regular admissible Floer data is of second category in the space of all admissible Floer data. \begin{proof} We emphasize that our regularity assumption does not involve any statement concerning disks.
 Thus the statement of the present theorem is proven in, e.g., \cite{HoferSalamon} albeit without the admissibility condition.
 We comment on the adaptation necessary due to this additional condition.
 The requirement of $\Ll$-adaptedness is open and thus has no affect in this regard.
 It remains to discuss the condition $J_i=J_{LG}$ for $i=0,1$.
 First note that the generic smoothness of the smooth part of the moduli spaces of Floer trajectories is unaffected by the restriction on $J_i$.
 Indeed, transversality can be achieved by perturbing $J_t$ for $t$ in any compact subset of $(0,1)$.
 The generic smoothness of the moduli spaces $\M^*(\{J_t\},A)$ is slightly different than usual.
 Namely, we do not assume that $J_0,J_1$ are regular for spheres, and correspondingly require smoothness of the space $\M^*(\{J_t\},A)$ only for $t\in(0,1)$.
 Sphere bubbling at any interior point of a strip is prevented by the usual argument.
 Namely, the proof that the evaluation map

 is transverse to the identity goes through.
 Sphere bubbling at the boundary is prevented by Theorem~\ref{tmSpheresMax}.
-Namely, all spheres are contained in $\pi^{-1}(0)$ which by definition does not meet an admissible $L_i$. \end{proof} \end{tm}
+Namely, all spheres are contained in $\pi^{-1}(0)$ which by definition does not meet an admissible $L_i$.
+Note we only assume $J=J_{LG}$ at the endpoints, so as to allow perturbations, which is why we don't invoke Theorem~\ref{tmSpheresMax} to rule out sphere bubbling at interior points. \end{proof} \end{tm}